Click here for Price and Turnaround Time

 Alleles: N = Normal, rdAc = Progressive retinal atrophy (CEP290 mutation-associated)

-Breeds appropriate for testing: Abyssinian, American Curl, American Wirehair, Balinese, Bengal, Colorpoint Shorthair, Cornish Rex, Javanese, Munchkin, Ocicat, Oriental Longhair, Oriental Shorthair, Peterbald, Savannah Cat, Siamese, Singapura, Somali, and Tonkinese.
+Breeds appropriate for testing: Abyssinian, American Curl, American Wirehair, Balinese, Bengal, Colorpoint Shorthair, Cornish Rex, Devon Rex, Javanese, Manx, Munchkin, Ocicat, Oriental Longhair, Oriental Shorthair, Peterbald, Ragdoll, Savannah Cat, Siamese, Singapura, Somali, and Tonkinese.
+This genetic variant has also been detected in the American Shorthair, European Shorthair, Donskoy, Havana Brown, Highlander, Maine Coon, Pixie-bob, Scottish Fold, Sphynx and Tennessee Rex.

 Explanation of Results: